 1. Status Quo

-There is a need for change because you have not admitted you need to change, and you do not know what change looks like yet.
+There is no need for change because you have not admitted you need to change, and you do not know what change looks like yet.
 You might be living in a way that no longer works for you.
 You might feel dissatisfied, unhappy, stuck, and this is often reflected in stress, overwhelm and even illness.
-Denying what is really going on, and you might be using unhealthy or outdated coping mechanisms such as working long hours, overuse of social media or television, alcohol, excessive shopping etc.
+Denying what is really going on, you might be using unhealthy or outdated coping mechanisms such as working long hours, overusing social media or television, indulging in alcohol, excessive shopping etc.

-In Therapy: Until you are ready to outwardly acknowledge your need for change, there is nothing we can do in therapy.
+In Therapy: Until you are ready to outwardly acknowledge your need for change, there is nothing we can do in therapy together.

 2. Introduction of a Foreign (New) Element